leonardocaldas/code-challenge/README.md

 To meet this requirement, a key is created by running a modulo of 60 against the transaction timestamp.
 By doing this, we can aggregate all the transactions with the same key inside a HashMap.

 **2. The API have to be threadsafe with concurrent requests:**<br>
-To meet this requirement two things were used:
-- A **ConcurrentHashMap** with only 60 positions that holds all the transaction statistics.
+To meet this requirement, a **ConcurrentHashMap** is used with only 60 positions that holds all the transaction statistics.
-- A synchronized block by the transaction key.
-This is used to guarantee that transactions with the same key do not run at the same time.

 ## Additional Information